jeffwright13/pytest-oof/README.md

 ## Target audience:
 - Pytest plugin developers and others who neeed access to pytest's results after a test run has completed
 - Taylor Swift fans
-- Anyone who wants to see a summary of their test run without having to parse pytest's console output
+- Anyone who wants to see a summary of their test run -as reported by pytest on the console- without having to parse pytest's console output

 ## Installation